 Our assistant trainer Faith and Rory her blue Bichon took first place.
 Buddy, a Tibetan Terrier mix dressed as Darth Vader took send place.

 Hi, I'm Laura Dayton, and the photo above is of my first Bearded Collie, Astro.
-He was a masterful herding dog and Agility was our second favorite thing to do.
-While herding came natural, we had to work hard at Agility, and after some two years of work, I became a trainer and he could make it through an entire course.
+He was a masterful herding dog and agility was our second favorite thing to do.
+While herding came natural, we had to work hard at agility, and after more than two years of work, I became a trainer and he could make it through an entire course.